mukurpuri/Ed/README.md

 ### 2. Tools Used for Testing:

 1. #### Browser Developer Tools:
-For testing color contrast and keyboard navigation we used axeDevTools v4.84.3.
+For testing color contrast and keyboard navigation I used axeDevTools v4.84.3.

 2. #### Screen Reader:
 Tested with Voice Over on Mac and Narrator on Windows to ensure that the content is accessible.

+3. #### WAVE Tools:
+Used for automated accessibility checks and identifying issues.

+### 3. Challenges:

+1. #### Color contrast of native calender date labels:
+The date labels inside the native calender control for chrome is not changable, which is a bit out of contrast.

+2. #### Color Contrast of header and footer with main content:
+I adjusted the color palette to meet contrast ratio requirements while maintaining aesthetic appeal for the overall project.

 3. #### WAVE Tools:
 Used for automated accessibility checks and identifying issues.